DrNeel11/ezhealth_final/README.md

 ## Project Description

 EzHealth is a specialized healthcare application designed to assist oncologists and radiologists in detecting and analyzing breast cancer through advanced medical imaging.
-The platform leverages state-of-the-art machine learning algorithms to provide precise image segmentation, cancer subtype classification, and staging analysis.
+The platform leverages machine learning algorithms to provide precise image segmentation, cancer subtype classification, and staging analysis.

 ## Problem Addressed

 Breast cancer remains one of the most common cancers worldwide, with early detection being crucial for successful treatment outcomes.
 Traditional diagnostic processes can be time-consuming and subject to human interpretation variability.
-EzHealth addresses these challenges by providing clinicians with powerful AI-assisted tools for analyzing mammograms, ultrasounds, and other breast imaging modalities with greater speed, consistency, and accuracy.
+EzHealth addresses these challenges by providing clinicians with powerful AI-assisted tools for analyzing cells with greater speed, consistency, and accuracy.

 ## Solution